SchoemanClaudia/1up-growkits/TESTING.md

 ## Backend Testing
 Automated backend testing has been implemented across all apps using Django’s built-in TestCase framework.
-Each app has its own test.py file containing unit and view tests.
+Each app has its own test.py file containing unit & view tests.
 All tests are [PEP8](https://peps.python.org/pep-0008/) compliant & validate the critical functionality of models, forms, views & session handling.

 __Apps tested:__
 - [x] home